Buying Waterfront Property in Connecticut and New York

 When home buyers are considering the purchase of waterfront or coastal property in Fairfield or Westchester County, there are several insurance factors they need to understand.
-We always recommend consulting an insurance professional prior to making an offer on your new home so that you understand the insurance ramifications prior to closing.
+We always recommend consulting an insurance professional prior to making an offer on your new home.
+This way you can understand the insurance ramifications prior to closing.

 When securing a mortgage, a home buyer may need to purchase flood insurance coverage for the closing if the home is located in a flood zone, in addition to the standard home insurance policy.
 And even without a mortgage, these coverages are highly recommended for properties that have direct ocean access.